reach-sh/reach-lang/docs/src/tut/pos/index.md

 - Line 10 launches our Loyalty Token, depositing the total supply to `accA`.
 - Lines 12-15 is a welcome message that is probably too long.

 Now let's automate our `Admin` interaction.
-Note the jump in line numbers, this code goes at the bottom of your `mjs` file.
+Please pay attention to the jump in line numbers: this code goes at the bottom of your `mjs` file.
 ```
 load: /examples/point-of-sale/index.mjs
 md5:  5229e4cebe07397fe5e73a60dc19f70f
 range: 45-56
 ```
 - Line 46-49 are various parameter values provided by the Admin.
 - Line 51-53 is our function that will be called when the contract is ready to start accepting `{!rsh} API` calls.
-Note the `startBuyers()` function that we will implement later.
+We will implement the `startBuyers()` function later.
 - Line 56 is useful to know that our test suite exited normally.
 It helps boost your moral.

 Okay, now we are ready to get back to our General Flow list!